challenger-platform/challenger-widget/README.md

 ### GET `/login-user-by-external-id`
 Params:
 * data - result of API lib's `getEncryptedData()` method.
 * redirect_path - (optional) the path where user should be redirected after successful login.
+If not set the user will be redirected to dashboard.
 Example: "prizes/1/1"